Idiom Understanding as a Tool to Measure the Dialect Gap: Results and Discussion

 \section{Results and Discussion}

 We present in \autoref{fig:accuracy} a visual representation of the accuracy of each model tested on the QFrCoRT (x-axis) and QFrCoRE (y-axis) benchmarks.
 Complete results are included in \autoref{an:results}.
 To simplify the analysis, we separated the models into three groups based on their performance.
 In \autoref{fig:accuracy}, models in red have a performance that is lower than our random-selection baseline (marked by the black dashed lines) on at least one of the two benchmarks.
-This cluster contains 40 models, or nearly half the models we tested.
-At the other end, we can see a cluster of high-performing models in the top-left corner of the graphic.
-This cluster, marked in green, comprises 25 models that achieve greater than 65\% accuracy on both benchmarks.
-Finally, the remaining 29 models, marked in blue in the figure, exhibit intermediate performance.
+This cluster contains 40 models, or over a third of the models we tested.
+At the other end, we can see a cluster of high-performing models in the top-right corner of the graphic.
+This cluster, marked in green, comprises 27 models that achieve greater than 80\% accuracy on both benchmarks.
+These are mostly variations of Claude, GPT, Gemini, Grok, o1/o3 and DeepSeek.
+Finally, the remaining 45 models, marked in blue in the figure, exhibit intermediate performance.